Bloyce Thompson

-Bloyce Thompson is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in the 2019 Prince Edward Island general election.
-He represents the district of Stanhope-Marshfield as a member of the Progressive Conservative Party of Prince Edward Island.
+Bloyce Thompson is a Canadian politician who briefly served as the 35th premier of Prince Edward Island from 2025 to 2026.
+He was elected to the Legislative Assembly of Prince Edward Island in the 2019 Prince Edward Island general election.
+Thompson represents the district of Stanhope-Marshfield as a member of the Progressive Conservative Party of Prince Edward Island.
 He was re-elected in the 2023 general election.

 Prior to his election to the legislature, Thompson worked as a dairy farmer.

 On April 14, 2023, Thompson was appointed Deputy Premier of Prince Edward Island, by Lieutenant Governor Antoinette Perry, via the advice of Premier Dennis King.

+On December 12, 2025, Thompson was sworn in as the 35th premier of Prince Edward Island, after Rob Lantz resigned to run in the 2026 Progressive Conservative Party of Prince Edward Island leadership election.
+After Lantz won the 2026 PC leadership election, he succeeded Thompson as premier and PC leader.